sf-wdi-24/modules/week-03-resetful-server-express/day-01/drill/readme.md

 In the base case, the routine does not call itself.
 But, when a routine does have to call itself in order to complete its sub-task, then that is known as the recursive case.
 So, there are 2 types of cases when using a recursive algorithm: base cases and recursive cases.

-Without a base case the stack overflows
+Without a base case the stack overflows.

 **Why?**
 --------